youaani/jacc/README.md

  1. Clone (or download) this repo into a new folder.
 First install supervisord, either using a linux package manager or simply with python package manager: `pip install supervisor`
  1. Update the IP adress in the `./etc/redis-dns-config.json` with the IP adress of the docker bridge.
  1. Update the `command` section in the file `./etc/supervisor/hipache.conf` with the path to the jacc installation
+ 1. Copy the hipache and redis-dns config files for supervisor and restart `sudo cp ./etc/supervisor/*.conf /etc/supervisor/conf.d/ && sudo supervisorctl reload`
+ 1. Check that hipache and redis-dns started with `sudo supervisorctl status`

 Development